Bird print fabric was a fresh whimsical trend; print fabrics are always a chance to add color and chic to your new spring fashions.

 For example, one long tunic blouse features a single large swan across the front in bold black-and-white slashes relieved by hot colors, such as red.
 This will look best on a long-tall Sally with larger bones.

-A huge print will dwarf a petite woman.
+A huge print will engulf a petite woman.
 The face of a woman with small and delicate facial features will fade away against such dominant art.

 Birds have always been a part of tropical prints and so-called Hawaiian shirts, themselves inspired by more traditional Chinese and Japanese fabrics.